Learning to Generate Unit Test via Adversarial Reinforcement Learning: Abstract

 \section{Abstract}

 Unit testing is a core practice in programming, enabling systematic evaluation of programs produced by human developers or large language models (LLMs).
-Given the challenges in writing comprehensive unit tests, LLMs have been employed to automate test generation, yet methods for training LLMs to produce high-quality tests remain underexplored.
-In this work, we propose \metabbr, a novel reinforcement learning (RL) framework that trains an LLM to generate high-quality unit tests given a programming instruction.
-Our key idea is to iteratively train two LLMs, the unit test generator and the code generator, in an adversarial manner via RL: (1) the unit test generator is trained to maximize a discrimination reward, which reflects its ability to produce tests that expose faults in the code generator’s solutions; and (2) the code generator is trained to maximize a code reward, which reflects its ability to produce solutions that pass the unit tests generated by the test generator.
-In our experiment, we demonstrate that unit tests generated by Qwen3-4B trained via \metabbr show higher quality compared to unit tests generated by the same model trained via supervised fine-tuning on human-written ground-truth unit tests, yielding code evaluations that more closely align with those induced by the ground-truth tests.
-Moreover, Qwen3-4B trained with \metabbr outperforms frontier models like GPT-4.1 in generating high-quality unit tests, highlighting the effectiveness of \metabbr in training LLMs for this task.
-Code is available at: \url{https://github.com/dgjun32/UTRL}.
+Given the challenges in writing comprehensive unit tests, LLMs have been employed to automate unit test generation, yet methods for training LLMs to produce high-quality unit tests remain underexplored.
+In this work, we propose \metabbr, a novel reinforcement learning (RL) framework that trains an LLM to generate high-quality unit test given a programming instruction.
+Our key idea is to iteratively train two LLMs, the unit test generator and the code generator, in an adversarial manner via RL: (1) the unit test generator is trained to maximize a discrimination reward, encouraging it to produce tests that reveal faults in the code generator’s solutions; and (2) the code generator is trained to maximize a code reward, encouraging it to produce solutions that pass the unit tests generated by the unit test generator.
+In our experiment, we demonstrate that unit tests generated by Qwen3-4B trained via \metabbr show higher quality compared to unit tests generated by the same model trained via supervised fine-tuning on ground-truth unit tests, yielding code evaluations that more closely align with those induced by the ground-truth tests.
+Moreover, Qwen3-4B trained with \metabbr outperforms frontier models like GPT-4.1 and GPT-4o in generating high-quality unit tests, highlighting the effectiveness of \metabbr in training LLMs for the unit test generation.
+Code and relevant materials are available at our project page: \href{https://dgjun32.github.io/UTRL}{\texttt{https://dgjun32.github.io/UTRL}}.

 \nolinkfootnote{$^\dag$ Work done during internship at Microsoft Research.}